What's On This Page

 Golden Latte

-Both an alternative to ginger tea and an alternative to coffee: Golden Latte!
+Golden Latte is both an alternative to ginger tea and an alternative to coffee!
 This heartwarming drink originates from Indian culture, where it is regularly drunk for all the health benefits of turmeric.
 The spice mix of turmeric, ginger, and cinnamon warms and is perfect to start the day or as a pick-me-up.
 You can easily make this by supplementing your Turmeric with almond milk, a pinch of cinnamon, and a few slices of ginger.
 A dash of honey or agave syrup is also delicious!
 Enjoy!

 Matcha/ginger iced tea